-- Allowing Feds in Reserves an opportunity to enroll in the health plan of choice: FMA advocated for the TRICARE Reserve Select Improvement Act, which allows feds in the reserves or National Guard to enroll in this plan, like their non-fed counterparts, if they choose.
-The bill language was included in the FY 2020 National Defense Authorization Act (NDAA). - Protection of annual leave: The FY 2021 NDAA allowed federal workers to carry over additional leave into 2021 due to the exigencies of the Covid-19 pandemic, by raising the cap 25 percent.
-FMA worked with a bipartisan group of legislators to address this issue. - FEHBP Self Plus One: In the Bipartisan Budget Plan (P.L.
+- New Locality Pay Areas: In recent years, FMA successfully advocated for the designation of six new locality pay areas.
+These designations positively impact nearly 72,000 employees in Birmingham, Alabama; Burlington, Vermont; Corpus Christi, Texas; Omaha, Nebraska; San Antonio, Texas; and, Virginia Beach/Norfolk, Virginia.
+We continue to identify locations where the cost of living has eaten into federal managers' pay and to push for new locality pay areas. - Allowing Feds in Reserves an opportunity to enroll in the health plan of choice: FMA advocated for the TRICARE Reserve Select Improvement Act, which allows feds in the reserves or National Guard to enroll in this plan, like their non-fed counterparts, if they choose.
+The bill language was included in the FY 2020 National Defense Authorization Act (NDAA). - FEHBP Self Plus One: In the Bipartisan Budget Plan (P.L.
 113-67), Members of Congress called for the Office of Personnel Management to offer a "Self Plus One" option to federal employees enrolled in the Federal Employees Health Benefits Program (FEHBP).
-FMA long advocated for this option, as it would immediately reduce federal spending and provide affordable health care to couples or single parents with one child. - Combat Zone Allowances, Benefits, and Gratuities for Civilian Personnel: FMA supported the extension of this authority through 2022. - Disabled Veteran Leave Extension to FAA and VA: FMA worked with legislators in the House and Senate to extend eligibility for disabled veteran leave to Title 49 employees (Federal Aviation Administration) and Title 38 (Veterans Affairs) employees. - Phased Retirement: Employees who are retirement-eligible now have the choice of switching to parttime work, drawing a partial salary and a partial annuity, both prorated according to the time worked. - Reemployed Annuitants Legislation: FMA's efforts were crucial to the passage of legislation that allows retired feds to return to service part-time without offsetting their annuities. - Locality Pay Extension: Federal employees in Alaska, Hawaii, and U.S. Territories now receive locality pay.
-Thanks to work done by FMA local chapters in Hawaii, the legislation signed into law closely mirrored FMA's proposal.
+FMA long advocated for this option, as it would immediately reduce federal spending and provide affordable health care to couples or single parents with one child. - Disabled Veteran Leave Extension to FAA and VA: FMA worked with legislators in the House and Senate to extend eligibility for disabled veteran leave to Title 49 employees (Federal Aviation Administration) and Title 38 (Veterans Affairs) employees. - Locality Pay Extension: Federal employees in Alaska, Hawaii, and U.S. Territories now receive locality pay.
+Thanks to work done by FMA local chapters in Hawaii, the legislation signed into law closely mirrored FMA's proposal. - Restoration of Quorum at MSPB: After five years of no quorum at the Merit Systems Protection Board (MSPB), the Senate restored a quorum in March 2022.
+FMA helped identify nominees and urged the Senate to confirm them to restore a functional MSPB.